application-research/estuary-docs/documentation/swagger-intro.md

 ![Samples](static/swagger/sample_1.png)

 ## Additional Reference
-- The swagger json is available [here](https://raw.githubusercontent.com/alvin-reyes/estuary-api-swag/main/docs/swagger.yaml).
+- The swagger json is available [here](static/swagger/v1_0_0/swagger.json).
 You can load this in any swagger-ui compliant client to test it with your own set of tools.
+- Open the Estuary API Swagger UI [here](swagger-ui-page)
-- Open the swaggerhub open api for estuary [here](https://app.swaggerhub.com/apis/alvin-reyes/estuary-api/1.0.0)
+- Open the SwaggerHub open api for estuary [here](https://app.swaggerhub.com/apis/alvin-reyes/estuary-api/1.0.0)